Hand-eye calibration¶

 - For each of the eight ‘Set pose’ nodes:

-- Refer to the reference image in the program node for guidance.
+- Refer to the reference image in the program node for guidance

 - Move the robot to achieve a similar grid position in the live camera view

-- Click ‘Store pose’ once positioned
+- Click ‘Store waypoint’ button once positioned

 - After successful calibration: